technic0/CA80/README.md

 # CA80 Microcomputer and Clones

 Welcome to the CA80 Microcomputer repository!
-This repository is dedicated to preserving and sharing information, resources, and projects related to the CA80 microcomputer and its various clones.
+This repository is dedicated to preserving and sharing information, resources, and projects related to the polish CA80 microcomputer and its various clones.

 ## Overview

-The CA80 is an 8-bit microcomputer developed in the late 1970s and early 1980s.
+The CA80 is an 8-bit microcomputer developed in Poland by young engineer Stanisław Gardynik in the early 1980s.
 It was widely used in educational and hobbyist circles due to its simplicity and ease of use.
 The CA80 features a Z80 CPU, a 7-segment display, and a range of I/O options, including tape recorder interfacing.

 ## Features

 - **CPU**: Z80 microprocessor
-- **Display**: 6-digit 7-segment display
+- **Display**: 8-digit 7-segment display
-- **Memory**: Typically 2KB RAM, expandable
+- **Memory**: Typically 16-32KB RAM, expandable
 - **Storage**: Interface for cassette tape storage
 - **I/O**: Multiple ports for expansion and peripheral connections
 - **Programming**: Machine code and assembly language